-Administration Building, Room 202, 718-281-5770, khc.qcc.cuny.edu Dan Leshem, Ph.D., Executive Director
+Administration Building, Room 202, 718-281-5770, khc.gcc.cuny.edu

 The Harriet and Kenneth Kupferberg Holocaust Center (KHC) is an educational resource for Queensborough Community College, the broader New York and Long Island communities, and our global community.
 The KHC uses the lessons of the Holocaust, and other mass atrocities, to teach and empower others to become agents of positive social change in their own lives as well as in their communities.
 Through annual programmatic offerings to the students and greater community, its library and archives, and two galleries that feature rotating original exhibitions, the KHC serves roughly 20,000 visitors each year.
 Since 2012, the National Endowment for the Humanities has recognized the KHC as a national demonstration site for community colleges for its work incorporating its resources into the college's humanities curriculum.